Please note this is not considered a terminal degree and students are not admitted for the M.A. program only.

 Completeness of credentials

 Applicant files that are not complete by the January 5th deadline cannot be evaluated, and thus those applicants must be rejected.
-GRE scores and grade point average: While numerical standards are not followed rigidly, doctoral applicants are expected to have an undergraduate GPA well above 3.4 as well as strong GRE scores.
+GRE scores and grade point average: While numerical standards are not followed rigidly, students are expected to have an undergraduate GPA well above 3.4 as well as strong GRE scores.